jernejk/AutoML.CodeGenerator/readme.md

+**NOTE:** Latest ML.NET Model Builder does solve the original problem of being unable to change column types.
+The generator is still useful, if you want to make your of custom ML.NET AutoML code.
+(ML.NET Model Builder will use a fix training algorithm once generated not AutoML API)

 # Browser Code Generator for ML.NET

 This project is used to demonstrate how to write ML.NET code to train and consume data.